U-Company/python-private-service-layout/README.md

 ![](docs/structure.png)

+Upper you see struct of modules.
 Red is not public source.
 Green is public source.
 Package consists public and not public sources.

 ## Service